sethjuarez/vision/README.md

 2. A [GitHub](https://www.github.com) Account
 3. A [Microsoft](https://signup.live.com/) personal account (can register with live.com, outlook.com, gmail.com, etc...)
 3. An [Azure](https://www.microsoftazurepass.com/) Account (passes will be provided for this workshop)
-4. Excitement to build a AI Model!!!! :+1: :sparkles: :camel: :tada:
+4. Excitement to build an AI Model!!!! :+1: :sparkles: :camel: :tada:
 :rocket: :metal: :octocat:

 ---